Sindri-Labs/sindri-resources/reference_code/verifiers/circom/solidity/README.md

 **Non-linux Users**

-Lines 22 and 36 of `prove_verify.py` refers to the linux builds.
-Replace them with `./build/solidity-gen-macos` or `./build/solidity-gen-win.exe` according to your operating system.
+Lines 28 and 42 of `prove_verify.py` refer to the linux builds.
+Replace `./build/verify-linux` with `./build/solidity-gen-macos` or `./build/solidity-gen-win.exe` on line 28 according to your operating system.
+You will also need to replace `./build/insertAndTest-linux` with `./build/insertAndTest-macos` or `./build/insertAndTest-win.exe` on line 42 according to your operating system.

 ```
 python3 prove_verify.py --circuit_id "uuid-from-previous-step"